2021 PLOUGHING CLASSES

 - A minimum of third part insurance must be held by every competing ploughman.
 Please be aware you may be asked to provide proof of this.

 To allow for the processing of results within a tight schedule, the Society would be grateful if competitors would make every effort to start and finish ploughing on time.
-Up to 10 penalty points per minute may be deducted, at the Stewards discretion, from Competitors who do not comply with this request.
+10 penalty points per minute may be deducted, at the Stewards discretion, from Competitors who do not comply with this request.

 (a) CLASSES 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11 & 12 – Ploughmen to assemble on the field at 8.30am.
 To start at 9.00am.
 To be finished at 1.30pm.
 Time inclusive of 30 minutes for judging of splits.